 Similarly we frequently hear that cats are so much better behaved with our slow and gentle approach that they have been in the past.

 Many pets find different environments, sound and smells incredibly stressful.
 Despite our best attempts to make them feel calm and welcome, some of our patients still consider the vet clinic to be one of those scary and stressful places.

 When dogs are too stressed they can struggle to behave normally and may panic or become terrified.
 When cats are beyond their threshold they often resort to violence.
 In using anti-anxiety medication, many dog and cats can cope with stressful events like coming to the vets.
 Many of our owners find this medication so helpful, that they use it for EVERY visit.
 When used this way, each vet visit gets easier and easier as the pet’s worry and anxiety reduces.
 The most significant benefit is significantly better veterinary care for your pet.

-In the interests your pet’s, and our patient’s safety, please control your dog with a collar and lead.
+In the interests your pet’s, and our patient’s safety, please bring your dog with a collar and lead.
 If you do not have a leash, we can lend you one.
-If you dog doesn’t like other animals, please let us know so that we can keep everyone safe and comfortable.
+If you dog doesn’t like other animals, please let us know.
+We have many options to help your visit go smoothly and ensure that we can keep everyone safe and comfortable.